 Training / Skills: No special training required.
 Skills in photography; videography; experience using Twitter/Facebook/WhatsApp useful.

 Role: Providing practical and emotional support on site, e.g. sharing food and water, quiet and supportive space for people in distress; managing support materials and equipment (e.g. blankets, water bottles); identifying welfare needs and signposting people to the relevant resources

 Training / Skills: No special training required.
 Experience organising welfare support useful.

 Role: Ensuring the site physically remains a safe, accessible place to be; setting up and moving shelters and toilets; preventing damage e.g. due to wind; ensuring any ramps / facilities needed are in place.

 Training / Skills: No special training required.
 Practical skills around putting up tents or shelters; moving heavy objects; driving useful.

-Art the Arms Fair will be running a two-week art exhibition and programme of creative events provoked by the arms fair on London’s doorstep.
+Art the Arms Fair runs an art exhibition and programme of creative events provoked by the arms fair on London’s doorstep, during the week of the arms fair itself.
 There are roles in build, driving, sound, photography, workshops, as well as more general help.